LANDIS-II-Foundation/Extension-Dynamic-Fire-System/README_DynamicFireSystem2.1.txt

 and severity, and the possibilities of damge to tree cohorts.

-Fire starts are based upon a hierarchical fire frequency model that divides fire occurrence into two separate events – fire ignition and fire initiation.
+Fire starts are based upon a hierarchical fire frequency model that divides fire occurrence into two separate events â€“ fire ignition and fire initiation.
 A fire ignition is defined as the first instantaneous instance of a fire, caused by either natural or anthropogenic sources.
 Fire initiation is defined as the likelihood that a fire ignition will burn an entire cell, and is a probabilistic function of the fuel conditions of that cell.